lowfatcomputing/amforth/doc/source/recipes/Arduino-HelloWorld.rst

 to VCC (5V) and it will turn on (the LED is connected to ground already).

-If the led-on command does not turn on the LED just call the led-init command (again).
+If the led-on command does not turn on the LED just call the :command:`led-init` command (again).
 The led-init is needed after an reset or power cycle as well.

 Now that the led is active, we want a command to turn it off.
-One solution is to repeat the command from above: 0 PORTB c! .
-Smarter is a new command
+One solution is to repeat the command from above: :command:`0 PORTB c!`.
+Smarter is a new command word:
-word:

 ::